tsdat/pipeline-template/templates/ingest/{{ cookiecutter.module }}/README.md

 1. Ensure that your development environment is set up according to [the instructions](../../README.md#development-environment-setup).

-2. Use the `TODO-Tree` VS Code extension or use the search tool to find occurances of "`# DEVELOPER:`".
+2. Use the `TODO-Tree` VS Code extension or use the search tool to find occurrences of "`# DEVELOPER:`".
 Each instance of this requires your attention.
 Attend to all the developer todos in this folder and remove the comment as you implement things.
 These developer comments will need to be removed before the pipeline